Skip to main content

 • character development

-• “I enjoy an intellectual narrative and character development, and I know we're all tired of cheap cop-out plots left up to the viewer, but more times than not, without the right atmosphere, things fall flat even when it is clear.”
+• “I enjoy an intellectual narrative and character development; even though many are tired of cheap cop-out plots left up to the viewer, the right atmosphere makes it work.”

 Skip Critic Reviews